 • Butter: You need cold butter for the bottom of the muffin tins.
 This will create a caramel-like layer that adds flavor!
 You will also need room temperature butter for the batter!

-• Egg: Egg helps to add structure and helps the cakes rise in the oven!
+• Egg: Adds structure and helps the cakes rise in the oven!

 • Flour: All-purpose flour works great here!
 For gluten-free mini pineapple upside down cakes, use a 1 to 1 gluten-free replacement flour!